 2.1 Collection and preparation of the fruit

-The exsicata of botanical material from A. aculeata is registered in the herbarium of the Federal University of Mato Grosso under number 44.463.
-The fruit collections took place in the state of Mato Grosso, in the municipality of Poconé (16° 16’21.6” S 56° 37’34.5W, Poconé-MT).
+The exsiccata of botanical material from A. aculeata is registered in the herbarium of the Federal University of Mato Grosso under number 44.463.
+The fruit collections took place in the state of Mato Grosso, in the municipality of Poconé (16° 16’21.6” S 56° 37’34.5” W, Poconé-MT).
 After collection, they were sanitized and pulped.
 The pulp was frozen at a temperature of -20°C and subsequently freeze-dried until a constant weight.
 Then, the pulp was crushed until completely ground.

 2.2 Animals and treatment

 All authors hereby declare that all experiments have been examined and approved by the appropriate ethics committee and have therefore been performed in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki.
 The experimental protocol was approved by the Ethics Committee of the Federal University of Mato Grosso (UFMT) (nº 23108.013689/2019-58).
-Male Wistar rats (Rattus norvegicus) (6-10 animals/group), weghing approximately 200 g (8 weeks age), from the Central Animal House of UFMT, were randomly divided in two groups: Control Group (C) and 250 mg/kg A. aculeata pulp group (250Aac Group).
+Male Wistar rats (Rattus norvegicus) (6-10 animals/group), weighing approximately 200 g at 8 weeks age, from the Central Animal House of UFMT, were randomly divided in two groups: Control Group (C) and 250 mg/kg A. aculeata pulp group (250Aac Group).
 Control group received the vehicle (distilled water), while group 250Aac received the aqueous solution of the A. aculeata pulp by orogastric gavage.
 The chosen dose was based on previous studies with fruit pulp developed by Correia et al. (2024) (Correia et al., 2024a)The animals were fed with commercial Labina® food and water ad libitum and kept in individual cages, in a 12-hour light-dark cycle and at a temperature of 22 ± 2°C. Water intake, food consumption, urinary volume and body weight were monitored daily for 28 days.
 At the end of the treatment, the animals were euthanized, and the kidneys, blood and urine samples were collected for oxidative and enzymatic analyses.
 To calculate the total intake of phenolic compounds ingeriada a partir da polpa da A. aculeata, a concentration of 50 mg of the gallic acid equivalent by 100g of A. aculeata pulp was considered (dos Santos Correia et al., 2022b) and estimated from the dose (250 mg of pulp) and total body weight in kilograms.

 2.3 Total lipid, cholesterol and triglyceride contents in the kidney